 Laws change, but Ohio is one of the states where installment loans are currently offered as an alternative to payday loans, as of this writing.

-I need a laptop for college, but I can't afford to pay for one all at once.
+Question: I need a laptop for college, but I can't afford to pay for one all at once.
 By the time I pay it off, it'll probably be outdated and I'll need something else.
-Is there a way to rent it without being stuck buying it?--Katy, Carmel, In.
+Is there a way to rent it without being stuck buying it? --Katy, Carmel, In.

 Answer: You can rent-to-own a laptop the same as furniture or a TV at a rent-to-own store.
 If you can't or don't want to make payments, you can simply return it.
-Rent-to-own costs more in the long run, though.
-Before signing a rent-to-own contract for a laptop, here are seven questions to ask.
+Rent-to-own costs more in the long run, though, so even though it's a way to get things quickly with no major upfront expense, it costs more than purchasing outright if you think you'll eventually want to own the item.

 Answer: As soon as you get the loans paid off, you can pay yourself by putting the money in an emergency fund each month and use that if you need money unexpectedly before payday.
 But you already know that!
 What can you do now?
 If you need help with rent or utilities, look into programs you may qualify for that are set up to provide monetary help to low-income people in need.
 Check with your state's LIHEAPoffice for information on help with heating and cooling costs.
 See if you're eligible for food stamps (Supplemental Nutrition Assistant Program or SNAP) by contacting your local office or applying online.

-The check I gave a payday loan place bounced.
+Question: The check I gave a payday loan place bounced.
 I needed to take the money out of my account for something else.
 I'm still planning to pay them back, but now they say the cops are coming to arrest me for writing a bad check.
-Am I really going to jail? --Janet R., Phoenix, AZ
+Am I really going to jail? --Janet, Phoenix, AZ

 Answer: Debt collectors try to scare or threaten people, but in many states, there are laws specifically forbidding you from being criminally prosecuted if the check you gave to a payday loan place bounces.
 They can still sue you in civil court to get the money back, but unless you actually tried to defraud them, there's little chance you'll go to jail simply because the check bounced.

-I heard that a secured loan is a possibility for someone whose credit isn't all that good.
-Is that true?--Bobbye R., North Dakota
+Question: I heard that a secured loan is a possibility for someone whose credit isn't all that good.
+Is that true? --Bobby R., North Dakota

 Answer: Lenders are more comfortable giving a loan if they can get something of value to hold as "security" until you pay back the loan, so yes, someone with bad credit may find it easier to get a secured loan, compared to an unsecured loan like a credit card.
-There are many kinds of secured loans, ranging from cheap to expensive.
-For more information about different kinds, from HELOCs to pawn shops, see this article on secured loans.
+There are many kinds of secured loans, ranging from relatively cheap, such as HELOCs, to expensive, such as pawn shops.

-I'm behind on my credit card payments.
+Question: I'm behind on my credit card payments.
 They're threatening to garnish my wages.
-Can they do that? --Willow C., Tampa, FL
+Can they do that? --Willow, Tampa, FL

-I need to get a bank account, but they turn me down.
+Question: I need to get a bank account, but they turn me down.
 They say it's because of Chexsystems.
-How can I get my name out?--Kylie R., Michigan
+How can I get my name out? --Kylie R., Michigan